 It can be hard to find good renters to fill your vacancies.
-Of all the screening methods available—prequalifications, applications, and background checks—there’s another option potentially available to landlords: landlord reference letters.
+Of all the screening methods available—prequalifications, applications, and background checks—there’s another option available: landlord reference letters.

 When it comes to finding the perfect renter for your property, you want to take all the steps and precautions necessary.
 And recommendation letters from a tenant’s previous landlords can provide genuine and holistic insight into what type of renter your applicant is.

-But, you might also have questions about the best way to go about getting or asking for a landlord reference letter.
+But, you might also have questions about the best way to go about getting or asking for a recommendation.
 Below, we’ve answered commonly asked questions to help make the process a little easier for landlords & tenants!

 What is a landlord reference letter?

-A landlord reference letter is from a previous landlord to another landlord with information about a particular tenant.
-This recommendation letter provides information about the renter’s previous tenancy and usually includes information
+A landlord reference letter is from a previous landlord to a tenant’s potentially new landlord with information about a particular tenant.
+This recommendation letter provides information about the renter’s previous tenancy and usually includes information related to rent, maintenance, and communication.

 How to get a landlord reference letter?

-The only way to get a landlord reference letter is to ask your previous landlord!
+The only way to get a recommendation letter is to ask your previous landlord!
 Reach out to them via the contact information they provided you with during your tenancy and politely request a recommendation letter.

 If you let your residency on good terms, asking your landlord for a reference letter could be a good way to show your potential landlord that you are a reliable and responsible tenant.

-Additionally, if your potential landlord requests a reference letter, make sure to let your previous landlord any necessary contact information so they are able to pass along your recommendation.
+Additionally, if your potential landlord requests a recommendation letter, make sure to let your previous landlord any necessary contact information so they are able to pass along your recommendation.

 What does a landlord reference letter look like?

-Ask your potential new landlord what format they want the landlord reference letter to come in:
+Ask your potential new landlord what format they want the recommendation to come in:

 - Physical paper